Functional PCA with Covariate Dependent Mean and Covariance Structure: COVARIATE DEPENDENT FPCA MODEL

-We must ensure that our covariance function $G$ in~\eqref{Approx2} is positive semi-definite.
-This is equivalent to requiring $\mSigma(\vz\, ;\vbeta )$ to be a positive semi-definite matrix for each $\vz$.
-Using ideas in \cite{doi:10.1198/jasa.2009.tm08096}, we construct $\mSigma(\cdot\, ;\vbeta )$ using a map from $\mathcal{Z}$ to the symmetric positive semi-definite matrix manifold $\text{Sym}^+(m)$, i.e.
+We must ensure that our covariance function in~\eqref{Approx2} is symmetric positive semi-definite.
+This is equivalent to requiring $\mSigma(\vz\, ;\vbeta )$ to be a symmetric positive semi-definite matrix for each $\vz$.
+Based on the ideas in \cite{zhu2009intrinsic}, we construct $\mSigma(\cdot\, ;\vbeta )$ using a map from $\mathcal{Z}$ to symmetric positive semi-definite rank $r$ matrices, i.e.,